B4rC0/Writeups/cw2018-cyberchallenge/README.md

 Now that we have the key, we can run *'ls'* which returns 3 files:
 `KQ856_Maintenance.pdf, KQ856_passengers.pdf, shell.php`

-we can perform `'cat KQ856_passengers.pdf'`, decipher the output into a file, open it normally ans search for seat C12:
+we can perform `'cat KQ856_passengers.pdf'`, decipher the output into a file, open it normally and search for seat C12:
 ![Passenger List](files/images/1-3.PNG)
 Solution is: Danso Sane

 You can find the python script [Here](files/ent.py).

 ---

 ## ABC Capital Bank
 ### Customer Support